 Avant-Garde Art \ Franco Casavola \ Biography

-In a letter dated 1 October 1922, Filippo Tommaso Marinetti wrote to inform composer, theorist and writer Franco Casavola that: "I've listened to Tankas, Quatrain, Gioielleria Notturna, Leila and Muoio di sete on The plano.
+In a letter dated October 1st 1922, Filippo Tommaso Marinetti wrote to inform composer Franco Casavola that: "I've listened to Tankas, Quatrain, Gioielleria Notturna, Leila and Muoio di sete on The plano.
 They reveal to me a strong and original musical genius.
 We Futurists would be pleased if you would join our fight against obsolete ideas."

-Casavola (who had studied music at the prestigious Rome Conservatory - or perhaps because of it - Casavola accepted this invitation with alacrity, and formally joined the radical Italian art movement.
-Thereafter he began to compose new pieces under the influence of earlier manifestos written by Marinetti, and later specific tracts on Futurist music produced by Francesco Balilla Pratella and Luigi Russolo, variously dated between 1909 and 1914.
+Despite having studied music at the prestigious Rome Conservatory - or perhaps because of it - Casavola accepted this invitation with alacrity, and formally joined the radical Italian art movement.
+Thereafter he began to compose new pieces under the influence of earlier manifestos written by Marinetti, and later tracts on Futurist music produced by Francesco Balilla Pratella and Luigi Russolo between 1909 and 1914.
 Early Futurist works by Casavola included productions such as Ranocchi al Chiaro di Luna (Frogs in the Moonlight) by A.G.
-Bragaglia and La Danza della Scimmie (Dance of the Monkeys) for the Teatro della Sorpresa (Theatre of Surprise).
+Bragaglia, and La Danza della Scimmie (Dance of the Monkeys) for the Teatro della Sorpresa (Theatre of Surprises).

-Between 1924 and 1927 Casavola published a series of original essays and manifestos, dealing with new theories of music and its relationship with theatre and the visual arts, details of which are listed below.
-1924 proved his most productive year as a Futurist, yielding no less than eight essays and one novel, Introduction to Madness.
-At the Futurist Congress held in Milan on 23 November 1924 Casavola also delivered a lecture entitled Visible Syntheses, Chromatic Atmospheres and Scenic-Plastic Versions of Music.
+Between 1924 and 1927 Casavola also published a series of original essays and manifestos, dealing with new theories of music and its relationship with theatre and the visual arts, details of which are listed below.
+1924 would prove to be his most productive year as a Futurist, yielding no less than eight essays and one novel, Introduction to Madness.
+At the Futurist Congress held in Milan on November 23rd Casavola also delivered a lecture entitled Visible Syntheses, Chromatic Atmospheres and Scenic-Plastic Versions of Music.

 Although Casavola subsequently claimed to have destroyed all his Futurist scores, this is not entirely true.
 The location and cataloguing of many of his lost scores has been the result of diligent research by Grazia Sebastiani, and musicological studies by Pierfranco Moliterni.
-The result is that today Casavola, like fellow Futurist Silvio Mix, stands as one of the most interesting Italian experimental composers of the 1920s.
+The result is that today Casavola, like fellow Futurist Silvio Mix, ranks as one of the most interesting Italian experimental composers of the 1920s.
 Certainly his status equals that of the five composers defined by Massimo Mila as 'la generazione dell'Ottanta': Gian Francesco Malipiero, Alfredo Casella, Ottorino Respighi (who taught Casavola), Ildebrando Pizzetti and Franco Alfano.